-In this paper we have introduced a novel reputation measure for participants of online auctions.
+In this paper we have presented a novel reputation measure for participants of online auctions.
 Our measure considers the network of seller-buyer connections and mines the topology of the network to derive useful knowledge about users.
 Discovered clusters of densely connected sellers can be used as a predictive of future performance of a user, thus providing additional insight into the data.
-We believe, that the density of a seller can be successfully used as an indicator of seller's reliability.
+In addition, discovered clusters can be used to generate description-independent and taxonomy-independent recommendations for participants of online auctions.
+We believe that the density of a seller can be successfully used as an indicator of seller's reliability.
 Main advantages of the proposed solution include resistance to manipulation, ability to discover complex fraudulent activities, and practical usability proved by experiments.
 The support exhibited by our commercial partners encourages us to follow the work in this area of research.
 Our future work agenda includes other models of user reputation, efficient use of negative and lacking feedbacks, and thorough investigation of the properties of clusters of sellers.